Sports-related curses: South Korea national team (fake gold medal curse)

 The South Korea national football team won the first two editions of the AFC Asian Cup title, in 1956 and 1960.
 On the latter occasion they were also the host nation.
 After winning in 1960, the entire team went to receive their gold medals, only to find the medals were fake, as the money for real gold was stolen by a corrupt official.
 The players then demanded that the Korea Football Association acquire real gold medals, but no one took responsibility for the issue for 50 years.
 Some Korean fans believed the national team was cursed by this action of the KFA – the national team has not won an Asian Cup title since.
 In that time South Korea lost four finals, against Iran, Kuwait, Saudi Arabia and Australia.
 The KFA tried to undo the curse by giving medals to the surviving players of 1960 and their relatives (still not completed), but as of the 2023 AFC Asian Cup, they have yet to win it again.

 UEFA Champions League's curse

-Since rebranding in 1992, no teams in the UEFA Champions League, except for Real Madrid, have managed to defend the trophy they won in the previous season.
+Since rebranding in 1992, no teams in the UEFA Champions League, except for Real Madrid, had managed to defend the trophy they won in the previous season.

+The curse was ultimately broken by Paris Saint-Germain, following their consecutive victories at the 2025 and 2026 UEFA Champions League finals.